7. How to attend a job interview when you work full-time?

 You want to keep it to yourself, but if you dress up to the nines, out of the blue, then take a 2-hour lunch break, it will be quite obvious you have gone to a job interview.

-Listen to the poscast where I tell a very sad story about what not to do, and how everything can go really wrong if you are not careful about job searching while working.
+Listen to this episode of The Job Hunting Podcast, where I tell a very sad story about what not to do, and how everything can go really wrong if you are not careful about job searching while working.

 Three things you can try to do: